World Basic Information Library

 The World Basic Information Library (WBIL) is a joint United States Army and United States Navy program, which allows Reserve Component (RC) personnel of all United States Armed Forces branches to participate in contributing Open Source Intelligence (OSINT) information in accordance with tasking requirements from the United States Department of Defense (DoD) and the United States Intelligence Community (IC).
 The program is administered by the Foreign Military Studies Office (FMSO), located at Fort Leavenworth, Kansas.
 In order for RC personnel to be eligible to participate in the WBIL program, they must first attend a one-week training course at the FMSO taught by its Training and Education Team.
 The training phase of the WBIL program falls under the authority of the United States Army Training and Doctrine Command (TRADOC).

 Vision

-The vision for the World Basic Information Library is to be the premiere open source collection and analytical tool for the Intelligence Community.
-The vision for the Joint Reserve Virtual Organization's (JRVO) Virtual Reserve Teams (VRT) is to be the premier organization for peacetime utilization of RC personnel in exploitation of open source intelligence.
+The vision for the World Basic Information Library is to be a reliable open source collection and analytical tool for the Intelligence Community.
+The vision for the Joint Reserve Virtual Organization's (JRVO) Virtual Reserve Teams (VRT) is to be an organization for peacetime utilization of RC personnel in exploitation of open source intelligence.